AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

-By analyzing responses you can check:
+By analyzing answers you can check:

-is the brand description correct?
+whether the brand description is correct

-is the answer up to date?
+whether the answer is up to date

 You’ll usually find AI model answers in the prompt details.